briandipalma/spa-2014/workshop_part1.md

 2. Serve the package

-	All these packages can be served by a simple static server rooted at the package directory.
+	All these packages can be served by a static server rooted at the package directory.
-	A simple static server is included in the package and can be launched with the command,
+	One is included in the package and can be launched with the command,

 	```bash
 	$ npm run serve